JYHMYSELF/gitskills/readme.txt

 new start
-Creating a new branch is quick or simple.
+Creating a new branch is quick & simple.